-No cardio workout can be complete without burpees.
-It combines jumping, squats and planks in one connected movement.
+No cardio workout can be completed without burpees.
+It combines jumping, squats, and planks in one connected movement.
 Much loved and much hated.
 Try it and see which side you are on.
 Don’t let the hips drop when you go down and build the numbers gradually to avoid lower back strain.

 5. Abdominal Crunches